 If you have reached the Maximum Time Frame for your program and have continuously met Minimum Standard Requirements but have classes remaining to meet your goal, you may appeal for an extension.
 NOTE: Extensions may not be granted for changes in majors or multiple degrees.

-To be considered for an extension, you must meet with an academic counselor and obtain a Student Educational Plan that clearly states your academic goal, what remaining classes you need to obtain that goal and a completion date.
-Submit a copy of your Student Educational Plan with a Maximum Time Frame Appeal form to the Student Financial Assistance and Scholarship Office.
+To be considered for an extension, you must meet with an academic counselor and obtain a My Academic Plan (MAP) that clearly states your academic goal, what remaining classes you need to obtain that goal and a completion date.
+Submit a copy of your MAP with a Maximum Time Frame Appeal form to the Student Financial Assistance and Scholarship Office.
 Students may be approved for a Maximum Time Frame Appeal only once while at Saddleback College.

-If your appeal is APPROVED, your status will be Probation and you will be given a specific length of time to complete your program based on your Student Educational Plan.
+If your appeal is APPROVED, your status will be Probation and you will be given a specific length of time to complete your program based on the MAP you submitted with your appeal.

 While on Probation you must meet Minimum Standard Requirements throughout your extension period.
 If you do not, your status will be Ineligible and you will no longer be able to receive aid (other than the BOG) at Saddleback College.